StrikerIV/CryptoTracker/README.md

 # CryptoTracker

-A discord bot that web scrapes from messari.io for real-time cryptocurrency tracking using Seleninum.
+A discord bot that web scrapes from messari.io for real-time cryptocurrency tracking using Selenium.

 ### THIS IS IN BETA AND WILL NOT PROPERLY FUNCTION, IT IS NOT GUARENTEED TO WORK.